persalteas/biorseo/README.md

 pip install .
 ```

-RNA3DMOTIFS DATA
+### RNA3DMOTIFS DATA

 If you use Rna3Dmotifs, you need to get RNA-MoIP's .DESC dataset: download it from [GitHub](https://github.com/McGill-CSB/RNAMoIP/blob/master/CATALOGUE.tgz).
+Put all the .desc from the `Non_Redundant_DESC` folder into `./data/modules/DESC`.
 Otherwise, you also can run Rna3Dmotifs' `catalog` program to get your own DESC modules collection from updated 3D data (download [Rna3Dmotifs](https://rna3dmotif.lri.fr/Rna3Dmotif.tgz)).
+You also need to move the final DESC files into `./data/modules/DESC`.

-THE RNA 3D MOTIF ATLAS DATA
+### THE RNA 3D MOTIF ATLAS DATA

 If not done during the installation of JAR3D, get the latest version of the HL and IL module models from the [BGSU website](http://rna.bgsu.edu/data/jar3d/models/) and extract the Zip files.
+Put the HL and IL folders into `./data/modules/BGSU`.

-BUILDING
+### BUILDING
+* Clone this git repository : `git clone https://github.com/persalteas/biorseo.git` and `cd biorseo`.
 * Edit the file `EditMe` to set the paths of the above dependencies and data.
 Fileds that you will not use can be ignored (ex: bypdir if you do not use BayesPairing).
 Example of my setup:
     * CPLEXDir="/opt/ibm/ILOG/CPLEX_Studio128_Student"
     * IEIGEN="/usr/local/include/eigen3"